esacinc/qrda/Development/xDeprecated Projects/QRDAValidator/README.md

-Please note: The QRDA-Validator project has been deprecated in favor of the Schematron Validator project.
+<b>Please note:</b> The QRDA-Validator project has been deprecated in favor of the Schematron Validator project.
 Please use that project.
 This project is no longer used or maintained by ESAC

 QRDA-Validator has been developed for and tested with Apache Tomcat v 8.0.30 on MS Windows 10 and Ubuntu 14.04.4 (Linux 4.2.0-27)